 • Russia is a leading nation-state cyber threat actor that uses offensive cyber operations in tandem with kinetic attacks in pursuit of political and military objectives.

 • Russia’s 2010 Military Doctrine acknowledges the intensification of information warfare activities as a feature of modern warfare.

 The CTIG’s analysis techniques and correlation of attacks to real world events support the notion that the attackers are Russian state sponsored, although they cannot be certain which groups.
-Further analysis has shown consistent evidence that the malware used in the attacks came from the same group of attackers.
+Further analysis has shown consistent evidence that the Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. used in the attacks came from the same group of attackers.
 Reuse of attacker infrastructure, TTPs, and identical malware samples used in different waves supports this.
 Also, the password used by the attackers to connect to the infected machines never changed throughout the waves of the campaign.

 The CTIG is constantly looking at global events to stay ahead of the curve on what the Internet infrastructure looks like and how different events impact that infrastructure.
 LookingGlass prides itself on being aware of activities so they can learn from them and share their unique threat comprehension with clients.
 In the case of “Operation Armageddon,” it started with a curiosity and resulted in very informative findings as to the impact and prevalence of nation state sponsored cyber attacks/initiatives.
 For more information on these findings or to download the full report, please visit our resource center.